maboroshin/translation/TranslationPlatform.md

 In #3105 below, the right to restrictions in the GDPR is not recognized.
 I am surprised.
 In #6508 below, pappasadrian (user) is concerned about illegality.

 * #3105: Make user's email addresses private by default (2019): https://github.com/WeblateOrg/weblate/issues/3105
-* #6508: Allow personal email addresses to be ommitted in commits (Implemented on end of 2022, But...This means below) : https://github.com/WeblateOrg/weblate/issues/6508
+* #6508: Allow personal email addresses to be ommitted in commits (Implemented on end of 2022, This means below) : https://github.com/WeblateOrg/weblate/issues/6508

 It seems that in end of 2022 we can finally choose to go private, by another e-mail can be registered.
-However It's not easy to keep it private for once published, because the e-mail address is passed to GitHub commits.
-I think it can link to Weblate from GitHub and publish e-mail address on Weblate.

 At the end of 2022, Weblate finally reached the basic idea of making e-mails private by default.

-* #8451: Allow instance owner to set a default template for commit e-mail, hiding user e-mails from commits by default (End of 2022) https://github.com/WeblateOrg/weblate/issues/8451
+* #8451: Allow instance owner to set a default template for commit e-mail, hiding user e-mails from commits by default (Implemented on end of 2022) https://github.com/WeblateOrg/weblate/issues/8451

 ## Access control
 It concerns the developer stopping vandalism.
 They also have a reviewer system.
 Reviewers can approve translation suggestions.